Lobbyist Tim Meenan

 SB 158 by Senator Baxley has yet to be heard in its first committee stop Senate Infrastructure and Security.
 These bills are unlikely to pass.

-1. BENEFITS FOR FIREFIGHTERS DIAGNOSED WITH CANCER GETS COMMITTEE BILL IN HOUSE AND HEADS TO FLOOR SB426/HB857
+1. BENEFITS FOR FIREFIGHTERS DIAGNOSED WITH CANCER PASSES AND HEADS TO THE GOVERNOR SB426/HB857

-SB426 by Flores passed its second of three committees on Tuesday March 5th and then passed its final committee Senate Appropriations this week and has been placed on the Special Order Calendar for April 23rd.
+SB426 by Flores passed the full Senate on April 23rd.
+The bill was then taken up and passed by the House on April 24th and is now headed to the Governor for signature.
 The bill makes firefighters who are diagnosed with certain cancers eligible to receive certain disability or death benefits.
 In lieu of pursuing workers' compensation coverage, a firefighter is entitled to cancer treatment, at no cost to the firefighter, and a one-time cash payout of $25,000, upon the firefighter's initial diagnosis of cancer.
 In order to be entitled to these benefits, a firefighter must:

 - Be employed full-time as a firefighter;